 The Easter season ends on Easter Monday when the traditional “Smigus-Dyngus” custom is observed.

-8 Polish Easter Traditions and Customs
+8 Polish Traditions for Easter Season

 Ash Wednesday: The Polish Easter celebrations, beginning with Ash Wednesday.
 Most of the Poles try to go to the church for the mass, where priests mark their heads with a cross of ashes while saying: Remember, man thou art dust and to dust thou shall return”.